Eloy Jiménez Player Props: White Sox vs. Phillies

 Eloy Jiménez At The Plate

-- Jimenez has had a base hit in four of eight games this season, and multiple hits once.
+- In four of eight games this season, Jimenez has had at least one hit, including one game with multiple hits.

-- He has not hit a home run in his eight games this season.
+- He has not hit a long ball in his eight games this season.

-- Jimenez has driven in a run in three games this year (37.5%), including one multiple-RBI game.
+- In three games this year, Jimenez has picked up an RBI, with more than one RBI once.

-- He has scored in three of eight games so far this season.
+- He has scored in three of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.